daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Data.sample(5)
 ```

+You should see similar output

 ![screenshot after running step 2 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_20.png)

 ### Step 3: Summarize Dataset Dimensions and Features

+Next, we summarize the dataset by displaying its dimensions (number of observations and features) and listing the column names.
+This gives us an overview of the dataset's structure and the available features for analysis.

+Cppy and paste the code below in the new cell and run it to see it output.

 ```bash
 print(str("Dataset consist of " + str(obs) + " observations (crashes) and " + str(feat) + " features.
 Features are following:"))
 print(",\n".join(Data.columns))
 ```

+Yours should be simiiar to mine below

 ![screenshot after running step 3 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_21.png)

 ### Step 4: Calculate Missing Values in the Dataset

+Before proceeding with any visualization, it’s important to check for missing values in the dataset.
+We calculate the number of missing values for each column to identify any potential data quality issues that may need to be addressed.

+The code below does that.
+Cppy and paste it in a new cell and run it to see it's output.

 ```bash
 Data.isnull().sum() #calculating missing values in rows
 ```

+Your output should be similar to mine

 ![screenshot after running step 4 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_22.png)

 ### Step 5: Clean and Format Time and Operator Data

+In this step, we will clean the time-related data by replacing incorrect or missing values, standardizing time formats, and combining date and time columns into a single datetime column.
+Additionally, we will also standardize operator names to avoid inconsistencies such as different capitalizations.

+The code below deos exactly that.
+Copy and paste it in a new cell and run it

 ```bash
 #cleaning up